Why Study Russian?

 The Russian program at Notre Dame is small and personable yet large enough to offer a wide variety of courses.
 In addition to the six-semester Russian language sequence (no prior knowledge of Russian is required!), we also offer literature and culture courses, some taught in English translation and some in the original Russian.
 Students can complete a major, supplementary major, or minor in Russian, or a supplementary major or minor in Russian and East European Area Studies.
 With just ten to twenty students per class, each student receives the personal attention necessary to thrive in a dynamic intellectual environment.
 There are no large lecture classes in our program, and every student is recognized as an individual from the first day of Beginning Russian.

-For more information regarding the Russian Progam please contact Molly Peeney, Director of Undergraduate Studies for Russian, at 574-631-4710 or email her at firstname.lastname@example.org.
+For more information regarding the Russian Progam please contact David Gasperetti, Director of Undergraduate Studies for Russian, at 574-631-7697 or email at email@example.com.